 Can the council’s housing department get social services involved?

-If you are homeless and you have applied to the council housing department for help, it may tell you that it cannot help you and that you should go to social services instead.
+If you are homeless and you have applied to the council housing department for help, they may tell you that they can’t help you and that you should go to social services instead.

 This could be because you:

 - are under 18